Skip to content

 Clear cost-basis documentation.
 Original purchase deed, registered.
 Stamp duty receipts.
 If improvements claimed: GST invoices for major works (kitchen renovation, addition of floor, structural repairs).

-Indexation computed correctly.
-CII tables applied year-by-year.
+Indexation computed correctly. tables applied year-by-year.
 Acquisition year clearly stated.
-For pre-July-2024 sales: indexation method.
-For post-July-2024 sales: 12.5% flat or 20% with indexation, whichever lower (Budget 2024).
+For pre-July-2024 sales: method.
+For post-23-July-2024 sales by s: 12.5% flat only.
+The 20%-with-indexation transitional option is reserved for resident individuals/HUFs (Finance (No.2) Act 2024 proviso to (1)).

-Section 54 / 54F reinvestment claim with declaration.
+/ 54F reinvestment claim with declaration.
 If claiming reinvestment exemption, the application must include a declaration of intent and ideally an agreement-to-purchase the new property within the Section 54 window.

 When all five are clean, approval typically lands in 30-45 days at the certified rate matching actual tax liability divided by sale price.